 More lawyers are on the move

 Law practice now happens outside a law office as much as in it.
-A growing number of legal professionals work from a home office or shared office space, work while traveling or after going home, or check work email at court.
+A growing number of legal professionals work from a home office or shared office space, work while travelling or after going home, or check work email at court.

 According to the American Bar Association’s 2016 TechReport, “beyond their primary workspace, lawyers regularly perform legal work outside their office.
-77% do legal work from home (not counting those whose primary office is a home office), 38% work while traveling, 28% work remotely from clients’ or opposing counsel’s office, and 19% do work from court.”
+77% do legal work from home (not counting those whose primary office is a home office), 38% work while travelling, 28% work remotely from clients’ or opposing counsel’s office, and 19% do work from court.”

 The survey also notes that this work outside of the primary office is becoming a very substantial portion of a lawyer’s time too.
 15% of legal professionals work remotely at least 10% of the time, 46% work remotely 10-24% of the time, 27% work remotely 25-49% of the time, and 12% of legal professionals work remotely more than half of the time, which begs the question: is their office a primary workplace?